concordchat-legacy/concord-api/README.md

 - Prerequisites
     - A Cassandra Database
     - A Redis Database
-    - A Amazon S3 Bucket named `cdn.concord.chat`

     Please run `ekranoplan/database.py` to setup the
-    cassandra database or scylla (make sure to have the "airbus" keyspace available).
+    cassandra or scylla database (make sure to have the "airbus" keyspace available).
     The redis database does not need any prior setup.

-    If your cassandra host has a db bundle please set `safe=true` in your `.env` and add the bundle as `bundle.zip` in `ekranoplan/static`.
+    If your db host has a ssl bundle, please set `safe=true` in your `.env` and add the bundle as `bundle.zip` in `ekranoplan/static`.

 - Development